Artist Statement

 Access to Painting

 My path to painting was unexpected.
 It was actually a fortune teller who first suggested I express myself visually.
-My fascination with the mysterious and unseen suddenly found a home.
 Before that, I played double bass — music gave me an emotional outlet, but over time, I found sound too fleeting, too formless.
-Painting, on the other hand, allows me to give a lasting shape to the intangible — to make the unspeakable visible, and to find a kind of stillness in that.
+Painting allows me to give a lasting shape to the intangible — to make the unspeakable visible, and to find a kind of stillness in that.